TITLE Coordinator, Networking

 1. Ensures a quality program of support in network services by coordinating and managing the efforts of departmental network analysts by assigning duties and objectives, supervising the maintenance of University networks within the Missouri State system, and providing technical assistance in networking issues to faculty, staff, and students.

-2. Ensures the hiring and continued employment of quality personnel by directly or indirectly supervising the selection, training, and evaluation of the networking services staff.
+2. Ensures the hiring and continued employment of quality personnel by directly or indirectly supervising the selection, training, and evaluation of the Networking unit’s staff.

 3. Develops proposals, presentations, plans, timelines, and budgets for complex projects and manages priorities, equipment, and staff resources to ensure completion of projects within budgets and timelines.

-4. Ensures operational integrity and continuity of the network facilities by providing leadership in the development of network services objectives for the Computer Services Department in order to support both academic and administrative networking within the University through reliability, responsiveness, documentation, and currency of software/hardware.
+4. Ensures operational integrity and continuity of the network facilities by providing leadership in the development of network services objectives for the Networking and Telecommunications Department in order to support both academic and administrative networking within the University through reliability, responsiveness, documentation, and currency of software/hardware.

 5. Provides the highest level of effectiveness and support in network operations by obtaining and maintaining an in-depth knowledge of any network-related hardware and software utilized within the University through both vendor-supplied training and individual effort.